tdex-network/tdex-box/README.md

 ### TLS via Certificate Authority

-To enable TLS encryption with a Certificate Authority on the Trader interface of the daemon, you have to generate your obtain a TLS certificate from a Certificate Authority (ie. Let's Encrypt or ZeroSSL).
+To enable TLS encryption with a Certificate Authority on the Trader interface of the daemon, you have to obtain a TLS certificate from a Certificate Authority (ie. Let's Encrypt or ZeroSSL).
 Once this is done, export the ENV variables with the absolute path of the files:

 ```sh
 $ export SSL_CERT_PATH=/path/to/fullchain.pem